We outline 11 of the most common deductible expenses for rental properties that landlords need to know about to file an accurate tax return.

 There are numerous tax benefits that come with being a landlord.
 However, many landlords don’t take full advantage of these benefits and end up overpaying their taxes each year, sometimes by thousands of dollars.

 The first thing a landlord needs to do to make sure this doesn’t happen to them is to employ a good income and expense tracking tool such as Landlord Studio, which allows them to carefully keep track of every single expense with minimal effort.
-The second thing they need to do is make sure they understand what they can and can’t deduct.

 Secondly, landlords need to know exactly what they can and can’t deduct.
 If you are uncertain it’s well worth consulting with a skilled CPA to make sure you’re taking advantage of every potential deduction.